The Grit Boxes of Scotland

 A grit box in the village of Moulin, just outside Pitlochry, Scotland, in the Lower Highlands.

 They can be found in small villages.
-This rather gritty example is in the small village of Moulin.
+This rather gritty example above is in the small village of Moulin.

 But then you don't have to get out into the country to find grit boxes.